surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Minor code optimization to get add-on folder or file path.
+	* Minor code optimization when getting folder and file path information for WPSSO add-ons.
 * **Bugfixes**
-	* Fixed missing metabox in term editing pages for taxonomies where 'show_in_menu' is false.
+	* Fixed missing metabox in term editing pages for taxonomies with 'show_in_menu' = false.
 * **Developer Notes**
 	* Added a new `WpssoConfig::get_ext_dir()` method.
 	* Added a new `WpssoConfig::get_ext_file_path()` method.